 The fee structure is similar to the hedge fund industry, which is notorious for its 2% and 20% fee structure.
 Masterworks is slightly better at 150 basis points for the administrative fees.

 The fees are high compared to other crowdfunding sites and alternative asset classes.
 However, the 20% profit fee is an incentive to select paintings that appreciate over time, which aligns with the best interests of shareholders.

-Masterworks the Company
+Masterworks Review: The Company